singh-man/books/crackingTheCoding/05_bitManipulation.md

 	0.101₂ = 1 * 1/2¹ + 0 * 1/2² + 1 * 1/2³

 To print the decimal part, we can multiply by 2 and check if 2n is greater than or equal to 1.
-This is essentially "shifting"the fractional sum.
+This is essentially "shifting" the fractional sum.
 That is:
 ```
 r = 2₁₀ * n
   = 2₁₀ * 0.101₂